 COMPLETED TRIALS

-Here is a list of the latest completed Observationals and Interventional trials in Europe
+Here is a list of completed observational and interventional trials in Europe

 The main purpose of this study is to investigate whether Deep Brain stimulation has a positive effect on the motor and cognitive symptoms in Huntingtons patients.
 Deep brain stimulation (DBS) is a surgery to implant a device that sends electrical signals to brain areas responsible for body movement.
 Electrodes are placed deep in the brain and are connected to a stimulator device.
 Similar to a heart pacemaker, a neurostimulator uses electric pulses to regulate brain activity.
 DBS treatment has been used for some people with Parkinsons disease.